- Voter Registration

 Deadlines to register to vote or change name or address:

 - General Elections - 22 days before election

 - Primary Elections - 22 days before election

 - Special Election - 13 days before election

 - Special Election - called by Governor - 7 days before election

-If interested in voting an absentee ballot please contact us by email or 540-743-3986 or go online.
-Absentee Ballots are ready 45 days prior to a General Election, but you do not need to wait until then to request one.
-We will accept the application and hold it until they are ready.
-Absentee Voting is also available in our office during normal business hours.
-Don't forget your Photo ID!
+If interested in voting an absentee ballot, please contact 540-743-3986 or you may do so online at with the Virginia Department of Elections.
+Absentee ballots are ready 45 days prior to the General Election, but you do not need to wait until then to request one.
+An application will be accepted and held until the ballots are ready and one will be mailed at that time.

 The mission of the General Registrar's Office is to provide opportunities for all qualified citizens of the County of Page to register to vote; to promote the integrity of the electoral process by maintaining accurate and current voter registration records used in elections; to coordinate elections so they are conducted in a manner that secures the qualified citizen's right to vote and ensures that the results accurately reflect the voter's will.